Antique Anvils

 those that say they are made of babbit / lead, the material used for the bearings in

 large machines of that era.
-Others are brass, aluminum or copper,
+Other miniature anvils are made of brass, aluminum or copper,

 made as